A nonabelian Brunn-Minkowski inequality: Some results about Lie groups

-\begin{fact} Let $G$ be a connected Lie group. \begin{enumerate} \item If $G$ has dimension $1$, then it is isomorphic to either $\RR$ or $\TT$ as topological groups. \item If $G$ is a solvable group with dimension $d$, and the maximal compact subgroups of $G$ have dimension $m$.
-Then $G$ is diffemorphic to $\TT^m \times \RR^{d-m}$.
+\begin{fact} Let $G$ be a connected Lie group. \begin{enumerate} \item If $G$ has dimension $1$, then it is isomorphic to either $\RR$ or $\TT$ as a topological group. \item Suppose $G$ is a solvable group with dimension $d$, and the maximal compact subgroups of $G$ have dimension $m$.
+Then $G$ is diffeomorphic to $\TT^m \times \RR^{d-m}$.
 Moreover, if $G$ is compact, then $G\cong \TT^d$. \end{enumerate} \end{fact}

-We say that a topological group $G$ is a covering group of a topological group $G$ with covering homomorphism $\rho$ if $\rho: G\to G'$ is a topological group homomorphism which is also a covering map.
+We say that a topological group $G$ (not necessarily simply connected) is a covering group of a topological group $G'$ with covering homomorphism $\rho$ if $\rho: G\to G'$ is a topological group homomorphism which is also a covering map.
 The following is a consequence of \cite[Theorem 9.5.4]{hilgert2011structure}:

 \begin{fact} Suppose that $G$ and $G'$ are connected Lie groups and that $G$ is a covering group of $G'$ with covering homomorphism $\rho$.
 Then $\ker \rho$ is a closed normal subgroup of the center $Z(G)$ of $G$. \end{fact}